A guide to the gear you should bring with you while cycling across Korea.

 If your phone has a 3,000 mAh battery, double that with a 6,000 mAh external battery.
 Round that up to 10,000 mAh for good measure.

+You definitely need to add these on your long bike ride checklist.
 Legend has that when night falls two tons of nightmare metal roam the roads of Korea.
 They’ll creep up on you at unnatural speeds and force you into the bushes.

 A front light with some real power (500+ lumens) will help light up dark paths.
 If you’re stuck on a rural farm road, a fading headlight won’t spot that fallen limb across the path.

 In cities, set your lights to strobe.
 This will distinguish you from the many other traffic lights littering the streets.

 Your brain is 1.3 kg (3 lbs) of tofu.
 Your skull protects it the best it can.
 But, It’s no match for an immovable slab of concrete at +20 km/h.